 - Who do they plan to have present on birthday to help THEM?
 Most partners want us to be present for them too, especially upon realizing the nurses won't be in the room but for an average of 10 minutes per hour prior to the second stage.

 - Yes, preparing for childbirth with a comprehensive prenatal class is VERY helpful, but on birthday, recalling pertinent info on little sleep while watching your partner run a marathon is stressful.
-Doulas remove the burden from the birth partner's shoulders, relieves stress and helps them enjoy the birthday/night/weekend.
+Doulas remove the burden from the birth partner's shoulders, relieves their stress and helps them enjoy the birthday/night/weekend.
 Birthday can be a wonderful bonding experience for you two!

 Is their hesitation due to financial reasons?
 You can get dependable support for less than $5 per day of your pregnancy.
 Think about that.
 Then think about the cost of a c-section and an extended hospital stay.
 Since doula support is a PROVEN way to reduce the risk of c-section, hiring an experienced doula who works well with your care providers WILL SAVE YOU MONEY.
 Many of our clients use their HSA/FSA debit cards to pay for childbirth services such as classes and doula support.
 Our agency includes our NPI number and taxonomy code on our order confirmations so you may attempt reimbursement from your insurance company or HSA/FSA accounts.

 The American College of Obstetricians and Gynecologists say doula support is NECESSARY in the prevention of the primary c-section!
 Here's an excerpt from my blog post with links to the research: